 There is no consent form provided by the university, so you can work with other templates or develop your own categories of asking for consent, alongside with some of the recommendations.

-This form/template is a good start for doing interviews with informed consent, but please ask your supervisor for advice.
-Not all parts in this template are necessary for your specific research project.
+This form/template is a good start for doing interviews with informed consent, but please ask your supervisoror peers for advice.
+Not all parts in these templates are necessary for your specific research project.
 You can adapt any template to your purpose of research.
-The data protection issues are particularly important for projects that handle sensible data or if you include a third party or a service/assistant to transcribe your data.
+The data protection issues are particularly important for projects that handle sensitive data or if you include a third party or a service/assistant to transcribe your data.

 1. Inform your interview partners in advance about the research project and the consent form you have adapted: that you want to record/transcribe and analyse the interview.
 Explain for what purpose your research is intended, who has access to the data and how you will handle data and data protection.
 Also, let your interview partners know that they have the right to withdraw at any time and provide them with a copy of the adapted written consent form.
 Keep the email correspondence if necessary.